tholo/pytest-flake8/README.rst

 For more info on `pytest`_ see http://pytest.org

-The code is partially based on asdffsdf Version 1 implementation and  Ronny Pfannschmidt's `pytest-codecheckers`_ plugin.
+The code is based on Thorsten Lockert's V1 implementation and Ronny Pfannschmidt's `pytest-codecheckers`_ plugin.

 .. _`pytest`: http://pytest.org
 .. _`flake8`: https://pypi.python.org/pypi/flake8